thevisad/seedbox-from-scratch/README.md

 ## Core Server Features

+* Security built into the multiuser web system.
+Users can only restart their own services and have no access to the system themselves.
+* Backend cron system to handle installation, deletion and service management for all dockers.
-* Automatic Update system tied to Github Repository
+* Automatic Update system tied to Github Repository, obtain a patch within minutes of it being deployed.
-* A true multi-user enviroment built around core technologies on the server.
+* A true multi-user enviroment built around core technologies on the server, without actually accessing the server itself.
-* Docker container services for all user service environments
+* Invidualized docker container services for all user service environments.
-* Linux Quota, to control how much space every user can use in your box.
+* Linux Quota, to control how much space every user can use in your box (disabled by default)
-* Central Web Management system to handle user install/removal/update functionality.
+* Central Web Management system to handle user service install/removal/update functionality.

 ## Core Server Software